 The fuel and air combination burns rapidly, increasing pressure and temperature, driving the piston back down the cylinder with great force.
 This sudden release of energy generates the power of the engine.

-The diesel engine itself is virtually unchanged, except for the addition of the gas injection system and the ECU, fitted externally to the engine.
-The Dual-Fuel™ in-cylinder temperatures and pressures are within those of pure diesel operations, so the converted engine operates within the designed limits of the original engine.
+With Dual Fuel™ there is no change to the basic architecture of the diesel engine – or to the principle of diesel combustion.
+The engine itself is virtually unaltered, but for the addition of a gas injection system and an externally-fitted ECU.
+The Dual-Fuel™ in-cylinder temperatures and pressures remain within the limits of pure diesel operation, so the converted engine operates within the parameters of the original engine.

-Engine System HardwareThe Dual-Fuel™ components will not affect the base engine's robustness and durability, enabling a quick and economic return to pure diesel at the end of ownership, maintaining residual value.
+Tests have shown that the addition of Dual-Fuel™ components do not affect the base engine’s robustness or durability.
+And a quick and economic return to pure diesel at the end of ownership, ensures that residual values are not compromised.

 - Controls/Interfaces with engine OEM’s ECU